Evidence for Radial Expansion at the Core of the Orion Complex with Gaia EDR3: Data Analysis

 \cite{chen2019} applied two clustering algorithms, namely Shared Nearest Neighbor \citep[SNN;][]{chen2018} and \textit{EnLink} \citep{sharma2009}, to {\it Gaia} DR2 in the vicinity of Orion, to uncover stellar groups clustered in RA, DEC, parallaxes ($\alpha, \delta, \varpi$) and proper motions ($\mu_{\alpha}, \mu_{\delta}$).
 Advantages of this approach and its applied analysis include: 1) the ability to omit stars that unlikely belong to any group (unclassified stars); 2) the use of a density threshold criterion to balance the high and low-density regions in the 5D-space; 3) the assignment of group stability scores based on how many times the star appears in each of the total iterations \citep[7,000 in][]{chen2019} and group membership probability.

 Our study focuses on two groups labeled as SNN 1 and SNN 3 in \cite{chen2019}.
-SNN 1 is named ``Brice{\~n}o-1'' due to its significant overlap with the 25 Orionis stellar population studied by \cite{briceno2007}.\footnote{The prominent B star 25 Ori is not a member of SNN 1, hence the differing choice in the group's name.} The group is the most stable of all groups recovered in the original SNN analysis with a stability score of 3393 (out of 7,000).
+SNN 1 is named ``Brice{\~n}o-1'' due to its significant overlap with the 25 Orionis stellar population studied by \cite{briceno2007}.\footnote{The prominent B star 25 Ori is not a member of SNN 1, hence the differing choice in the group's name.} The group is the most stable of all groups recovered in the original SNN analysis with a stability score of 3393 out of 7000, meaning it was recovered in $48.5 \%$ of the iterations (hereafter referred to as the stability percent).
 The plane-of-sky region of this stellar population is notably classified as the Ori OB1a sub-association and its average distance from the Sun is 350 pc.
 SNN 3 is named ``OBP-near'' and is newly discovered by the SNN clustering algorithm.
 It lies in the Ori OB1b sub-association \citep{blaauw1964} in the plane of the sky.
-OBP-near has a stability score of 2847, making it the third most stable group discovered in the SNN analysis.
-Its average distance from the Sun is 360 pc, establishing itself at the front of the Orion Belt Population, hence the distinguishing title "near".
+OBP-near has a stability score of 2847 stability percent of $40.6 \%$, making it the third most stable group discovered in the SNN analysis.
+Its average distance from the Sun is 360 pc, establishing itself at the front of the Orion Belt Population, hence the distinguishing title ``near".